-Round the back there’s a line-out (RCAs of course), a digital out, a USB for your computer, a link cable socket for networking players together, a power socket and a power switch.
-(Of course if you’re still using them, there’s a CD slot on the front.)
+Round the back, there’s a line-out (RCAs of course), a digital out, a USB for your computer, a link cable socket for networking players together, a power socket and a power switch.
+(Of course, if you’re still using them, there’s a CD slot on the front.)

 The four modes

-The main crux of the player – as an all-round workhorse that lets you DJ with whatever methodology or extra gear suits you – is represented by the four buttons across the top of the display.
+The main crux of the player – as an all-around workhorse that lets you DJ with whatever methodology or extra gear suits you – is represented by the four buttons across the top of the display.
 It has:

 - CD – Not surprisingly, you’ll select this when you want to play from CD. you can play MP3 CDs as well as audio CDs

 - USB – Plug in a USB drive (or external HDD), and here’s where you’ll select it